tanwarmehak43-dot/MINI-PROJECT-data--structures-/README.md

-# Python Data & Automation Projects
+# Data Structures Projects

-This repository contains 4 beginner-friendly Python projects focused on data handling, automation, and analysis using libraries like Pandas and NumPy.
+This repository contains 4 Python mini-projects based on data structures like lists, dictionaries, stacks, and queues.

 ## Projects Included

-### 1. Automated Data Collector
+### 1. To-Do List Manager
-- Collects user data automatically
-- Stores and organizes input data
+- Add, remove, and view tasks
-- Demonstrates automation basics
+- Uses Python lists for task management

-### 2. Sales Dataset Analyzer
+### 2. Student Database System
-- Reads sales data from CSV files
-- Calculates total and average sales
-- Sorts sales data using Pandas
+- Stores student records using dictionaries
+- Search and update student details

-### 3. NumPy Statistics Dashboard
+### 3. Stack Simulator
-- Uses NumPy for statistical calculations
-- Finds mean, median, maximum, and minimum values
+- Implements stack operations (push, pop, peek)
+- Demonstrates LIFO (Last In First Out)

+### 4. Word Frequency Counter
+- Counts the frequency of words in a sentence
-- Helps understand numerical data analysis
+- Uses dictionaries for data storage and analysis

-### 4. Student Marks Analyzer with Pandas
-- Reads student marks from CSV
+## Concepts Covered
+- Lists
+- Dictionaries
+- Stacks
+- Queues
-- Filters pass/fail students
+- Searching
-- Sorts by marks
+- Sorting
-- Adds grade column using apply()
-- Exports cleaned data into a new CSV file

 ## Technologies Used
 - Python
-- Pandas
-- NumPy
-- CSV Handling

 ## Purpose
-These projects are created to practice Python for data analysis and automation while building practical mini-projects.
+These projects are built to strengthen understanding of data structures and improve problem-solving skills using Python.